Mindi Dickstein

-Since 1996, Dickstein has taught at New York University's Tisch School of the Arts in the graduate musical theatre programme.
+Since 1996, Dickstein has taught at New York University's Tisch School of the Arts in the graduate musical theatre program.
 In 2001, Dickstein received the Jonathan Larson Grant.
+Her songs have been performed at Lincoln Center's "Here And Now: Contemporary Lyricists" and at The Dramatist Guild Fund's "Great Writers Thank Their Lucky Stars."
+She is the recipient of Playwrighting Fellowships from the Massachusetts Artists Foundation and the New York Foundation for the Arts.

 A graduate of Brookline High School in Massachusetts, Dickstein received her Master of Fine Arts in Musical Theater Writing from New York University in 1993.
 She was an Oscar Hammerstein Fellow there.